 I also would love to see before and after pictures of your organized basement, once you've completed the challenge.
 Submit your pictures (up to four per submission) and blog posts and get featured in the Creative Storage Solutions Hall of Fame.
 You've worked hard to get organized, so now here's your chance to show off!

 We're working on our homes slowly, one area at a time, so don't get too distracted from the Basement Organization Challenge this week.
 However, I know some of you love to know what's coming next, so I'll tell you.
-Next week we'll continue to organize storage areas in our home by organizing the attic.

 Some links on this page are affiliate links, meaning that if you purchase a product through them I receive a small commission which helps me provide this information to you for free, plus support my family.
 My integrity and your satisfaction are very important to me so I only recommend products I would purchase myself, and that I believe would benefit you.
 To learn more please see my disclosure statement.